The following recipe was created in collaboration with Lauren Schulte. To see more of her bites and meals, visit her Instagram @TheBiteSizePantry.

 - 2 oz. champagne

-- Fill a cocktail shaker half way with ice and add the gin, lemon juice and cranberry simple syrup.
+- Fill a cocktail shaker halfway with ice.
+Add the gin, lemon juice and cranberry simple syrup.
 Shake well and strain into a chilled glass.
 I like to put my glasses in the freezer to chill while I make the simple syrup.